qper74/SeExSum_AI/README.md

 ## What it does (in plain English)

 1. **Question reformulation**: Uses LLM (via OpenRouter) to transform your question into strong web search queries
-2. **Web search**: Searches the web with DuckDuckGo and collects top result URLs
+2. **Web search**: Searches the web with multiple engines (DuckDuckGo, Startpage) and collects top result URLs
 3. **Page cleaning**: Uses Crawl4AI to convert each page into LLM-friendly Markdown format
 4. **Answer synthesis**: Asks the LLM to synthesize the answer based on sources
 5. **Result display**: Prints the answer and the list of sources